arufa-research/yield-amm-contracts/README.md

 <img src="./assets/FixedFiLogoColor.png" width=25% height=25%>

-FixedFi is a DeFi protocol built using CosmWasm contracts that let anyone access to fixed yield on their assets.
+FixedFi is a DeFi protocol built using CosmWasm contracts that lets anyone access to fixed yield on their assets.

-Split a yield bearing asset into principle token (pToken) and yield token (yToken) and yToken can be sold at a fixed price to fix the future yield and get it now.
+Split a yield bearing asset into principle token (pToken) and yield token (yToken) and yToken can be sold at a fixed price to fix the future yield and to get it now.

 Users can even buy the pToken at discount w.r.t. undelying asset to get fixed yield without holding a yield bearing asset or having exposure to the yield or source of yield (the protocol).